 In Building of spines, hosted in libraries, a book is handmade over 7 days in response to conversations with library users, published and made available in the library’s collection.

-Following these three parts, The Questions will culminate with Florian Malzacher’s The Art of Assembly, which brings together artists, activists and thinkers in a longitudinal research study into how and why it matters that we physically assemble, and what this enables – socially and politically – in a time when so much is uncertain.
-In Chemnitz, the focus will be the subject of intergenerational assembly.
+Alongside these three parts, The Questions is accompanied by Florian Malzacher’s The Art of Assembly, which brings together artists, activists and thinkers in a longitudinal study into how and why it matters that we physically assemble, and what this enables – socially and politically – in a time when so much is uncertain.
+In Manchester and Chemnitz, the focus will be intergenerational assembly.

 Image: Quarantine, Summer.
 Photo: Simon Banham